Yet another introduction to relativistic astrophysics: The calibration sources at high energies

 At $\gamma$ rays, another pulsar -- Vela \cite{VELA} -- is adopted as calibration source, because of its very high flux (of the order of $10^{-5}$~ph~cm$^{-2}$~s$^{-1}$ for $E>100$~MeV).
 As the energy increases, it is more and more difficult to find a useful calibration source.

 During the latest years, the debate on the reliability of the Crab is becoming hotter and hotter.
 Specifically, thanks to the enormous technological improvements in the X-ray band (think, for example, to \emph{Chandra}), what was a point-like source is now a spatially resolved ensemble of different contributions.
-Moreover, the sensitivity of the instruments onboard \emph{Chandra} and \emph{XMM-Newton} has reached so high levels that the flux of the Crab is no more bearable and pile-up problems are rising.
-These occur when the flux is so high that two or more photons arrives within the same frame time of the detector (or readout time), so that they are recorded as one single photon with greater energy.
+Moreover, the sensitivity of the instruments onboard \emph{Chandra}, \emph{XMM-Newton}, and \emph{Swift} has reached so high levels that the flux of the Crab, or many other Galactic sources, is no more bearable.
+The main effect is the pile-up, which is a visible hole in the PSF (Fig.~\ref{fig:pileup}).

+This happens when the flux is so high that two or more photons arrives within the same frame time of the detector (or readout time), so that they are recorded as one single photon with greater energy \cite{DAVIS}.
 This causes a distortion of the PSF and of the spectrum of the source (there is an excess of counts at high energies with a deficit of counts at low energies).
 This effect is more significant as the incoming flux increases.
 With the advancement of the performances of the instruments, it will be more and more difficult to use again the Crab as calibration source and already today there are ongoing campaigns dedicated to find other sources for this aim.
 The \emph{International Astronomical Consortium for High-Energy Calibration} (IACHEC) should deal with all the issues of the cross-calibration of satellites for high-energy astrophysics are related problems\footnote{More details and documents can be found at: \url{http://web.mit.edu/iachec/}.}.